isomerpages/ogp-scamshield-suite/_about-us/Whole of Government Effort.md

 <p>Work with online platforms to take down scam content and accounts</p>
 </li>
 <li>
-<p>Require designated online platforms to implement safety features to counter
+<p>Require designated service providers to implement measures to proactively
-scams, under the Codes of Practice of the Online Criminal Harms Act</p>
+disrupt scams, under the Codes of Practice of the Online Criminal Harms Act</p>
 </li>
 <li>
 <p>Introduce safeguards to prevent abuse of banking facilities for scams</p>